Sony A6000 vs Fujifilm X100S

 Review summary: Sony A6000 vs Fujifilm X100S

 So what conclusions can be drawn?
-Which of the two cameras – the Sony A6000 or the Fujifilm X100S – has the upper hand?
+Is the Sony A6000 better than the Fujifilm X100S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Sony Alpha A6000: